GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

   assert len(resources) == 18
 ```

-It uses the pytest `e2e_plan_runner` fixture, which assumes a Terraform test setup is present in the `fixture` folder alongside the test file, runs `plan` on it, and returns the number of modules and resources.
+It uses our pytest `e2e_plan_runner` fixture, which assumes a Terraform test setup is present in the `fixture` folder alongside the test file, runs `plan` on it, and returns the number of modules and resources.

 The Terraform fixture is a single block that runs the whole example as a module, and a handful of variables that can be used to test different configurations (not used above so they could be replaced with static strings).